gabrielsluz/POC2/DCL/README.md

 # Reported errors:

-- Coco must be sued from Jscinle, and it requires Cython for proper installation
+- Coco must be sued from Jacinle, and it requires Cython for proper installation
+- Needs ninja
+- Installing in singularity without root goes to: /home/gabrielsluz/.local/bin

+Quick and temporary fix for testing only:

+export PYTHONPATH=/home/gabrielsluz/.local/bin:$PYTHONPATH